ChuongNg1996/utilities/data-structure-n-algorithm/README.md

   -> probe_pos = low_end + (high_end - low_end)/(VALUE(high_end) - VALUE(low_end)) * (VALUE(X) - VALUE(low_end))
   ```
   where `probe_pos`, `low_end` and `high_end` are INDEX.

+  **Hash Table** (data is stored in an array format, where each data value has its own unique index value. *Access of data becomes very fast* if we know the index of the desired data - data are stored in an *associative manner* by *Key*)